Kyperounta is a village in the Limassol province and the largest village, the main village of Pitsilia, which has 1516 inhabitants.

 Finally, it is worth noting that the inhabitants of the community showed a great fighting spirit during the First World, Second World, in the Greek-Italian war, and in the national liberation struggle of 1955-1959.

 Churches and attractions:

 Taking a walk in tthe village, you will come across the church of Agia Marina, the church of Panagia and Chrysosotheros, the newly built sanctuary of Agios Arsenios of Kappadoki, the chapel of the Holy Cross and the chapel of the Virgin Mary.
 It should be noted that the Chapel of the Holy Cross has one of the "ecclesiastical sculpture" as well as frescoes dating back to 1521.
 The chapel occupies a place on UNESCO's list of world cultural heritage and has become a museum.

-Apart from the churches, it is also worth visiting the three Museums found in Kyperounta.
-The Nature History, Traditional Life and the National Liberation Struggle.
+Apart from the churches, it is also worth visiting the two Museums found in Kyperounta.
+The Museum of Rural Traditional Life and Natural History and the National Liberation Struggle.
 In the Museums there are exhibits that the visitor can study.
 Old household items and agricultural tools, stuffed wildlife and birds in the region, etc.

 Occupations and Cultivations:

 The cultivated land areas alternate harmoniously with the areas of wild vegetation drowned in the pine trees, "the marshes, the dry woods and the lakes".

 The inhabitants of Kyperounta mainly deal with agriculture, their main crops are fruit trees such as peaches, plums, cherries, almonds, walnuts, vegetables, beans, tomatoes, cucumbers and others, having about one-third of the pan-Cypriot production of apples and pears.
 In addition, they are engaged in the wine-growing of wine-making varieties and in the preparation of wine.
 In Kyperounta there are two wineries, Vassiliko and Charma.